Cravath’s London Office Moves to 100 Cheapside

 On March 24, 2025, Cravath partner Sharonmoyee Goswami participated in the Banbury Center at Cold Spring Harbor Laboratory’s Government Challenges to U.S. Patent Rights meeting, which was held from March 23‑26 in Lloyd Harbor, New York.
 Sharon co‑chaired a session entitled “The Public & Private Sectors - Research Funding.”

 Sharonmoyee Goswami focuses her practice on intellectual property, antitrust and other litigation involving complex technical and scientific issues.
-She has extensive experience representing companies and individuals in all stages of litigation, from pre‑complaint investigation through appeal, and routinely practices before the Federal Circuit and Patent Trial and Appeal Board (PTAB).
+She represents companies and individuals in all stages of litigation, from pre‑complaint investigation through appeal, and routinely practices before the Federal Circuit and Patent Trial and Appeal Board (PTAB).

-IAM Patent 1000 has recognized Ms. Goswami’s work in the patent litigation area, pointing to her “exceptional command of the law, technical dexterity, intellect and positivity.”
+Ms. Goswami regularly leads patent infringement litigation across various industries—including life sciences, technology and financial services—and has deep experience in intellectual property strategy and management.
+In recognition of this work, IAM Patent 1000 points to her “exceptional command of the law, technical dexterity, intellect and positivity.”
 The publication has also noted that she is “extremely strategic and detail‑oriented and knows how to position cases to maximise chances of success.”

 Ms. Goswami’s notable representations include: